-The problem, and where all those engineers’ hard work falls apart, is when you’re watching regular old content with traditional 24 frames-per-second speed.
-The vast majority of all sitcoms, dramas, news, and nearly all movies are filmed at 24fps.
-That frame rate was the standard for cinema and television throughout the 20th century and it’s still going strong in the 21st century.
-However, when you combine 24fps source media with the smoothing algorithms employed by new HDTV sets with the 120hz and 240hz refresh rates, there is too much interpolation going on between those 24 frames in an attempt to push them, artificially, to be smooth like native 30/60fps content.
-The end result is, as you described it, a sort of uncanny experience.
-The news studio looks too vivid and the motion of the news anchor is too smooth and almost CGI like.
+The problem, and where all those engineers’ hard work falls apart, is when you’re watching regular old movies or shows with traditional 24 frames-per-second speed.
+You expect to see the same filmic quality you’re used to, but instead you’re seeing movies at 120 frames per second with artificial frames in between.
+The end result is a sort of uncanny experience.
+The news studio looks too vivid and the motion of the news anchor is too smooth, almost CGI-like.
 The living room on the sitcom you’re watching has a weird sort of fake-3D depth to it that many people find unsettling.
-The camera pans in a 24fps-shot film look oddly smooth.
-It just doesn’t look like the broadcasts and movies we’re all used to.
+It just doesn’t look like the shows and movies we’re all used to.

 How to Fix It

 So where does this leave you, the unhappy consumer?
 Fortunately, on the majority of sets it’s easy to fix the problem.
 Manufacturers are definitely not oblivious to the problems that their interpolation algorithms cause and understand that what makes an HD sporting event or high-frame-rate movie (like The Hobbit) look good, can make watching the evening news or The Graduate feel uncomfortable.